binex-dsk/law-enforcer/README.md

 # Law Enforcer: Master Branch
-The repository for my currently WIP bot, Law Enforcer.
+The source code and some info related to my discord bot project Law Enforcer.
+This is the up-to-date version and is what is actually running.

 Current version: 1.2.1